jao11/XMIMSIM/User-guide.md

 ### <a id="composition"></a>Composition

 This interface allows you to define the system that will make up your sample and possibly its environment.
-XMI-MSIM assumes that the system is defined as a stack of parallel layers, each defined by its composition, thickness and density.
+XMI-MSIM assumes that the system is defined as a stack of parallel layers, each defined by its composition, thickness (measured along the [Sample orientation vector](#geometry)) and density.
 Adding layers can be accomplished by simply clicking the _Add_ button.
 A dialog will pop up as seen in the following screenshot:

 ![Defining a new layer](../wiki/figures/03modify%20layer.png)